 API Test Procedure

-- Take the API 20E Test Strip.
-It has 20 separate compartments that hold dehydrated bacterial media and biochemical reagents.
+- API 20E Test Strip Setup: Obtain the API 20E Test Strip, which contains 20 separate compartments, each filled with dehydrated bacterial media or biochemical reagents.

 Result Interpretation of API 20E Test

 After completing the incubation period, the API 20E Test results are interpreted as follows:

 - Color Change Observation: Examine the color changes in each compartment of the API 20E Test strip, except for those requiring additional reagents (TDA, IND, and VP).
 For TDA, add one drop of ferric chloride; for IND, add one drop of Kovac’s reagent; and for VP, add one drop of 40% KOH (VP Reagent 1) and one drop of VP Reagent 2 (α-Naphthol).